Walking Path Entertainment - The Producers

 A graduate of Northwestern University’s theatre department where he received his bachelor’s degree, Michael also has a masters degree in theatre management from The University of Minnesota.
 Along the way he has had the privilege of working with many of the world’s greatest actors, directors, writers, producers, and cinematographers.

 Producer Jeff Hohman – Jeff was Co-Producer of the feature film, Herman USA, which was released theatrically and had a successful run on domestic television as well being distributed worldwide in more than 30 countries.
 Hw’a also the Co-Producer of the World War II documentary series, The American Hero, recipient of eleven major national documentary film awards, including two Telly Awards as Best Documentary Film of the Year.
 Prior to producing films, Jeff was a consultant to numerous video and publishing companies as well as being a literary agent and book packager.
 Previous to that, Jeff worked for B. Dalton Bookseller in numerous management capacities.
 Recently, in addition to working on the Civil War film project, No More Gallant a Deed, he has been consultant to several publishers and writers.
+He’s currently writing a memoir of his father.

 Learn more about Exit Strategy